AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/managing-players-registration/assigning-player-display.md

    ![image](/help/screens-cloud/assets/player/register-player8.png)

+## Content Playback {#content-playback}

-1. Once you have clicked on Select, you will see the assigned display under **ASSIGNED DISPLAY** panel.
+Once you have assigned a display to a player, as shown in the preceding section, you will see the assigned display under **ASSIGNED DISPLAY** panel.

 Now, the display is assigned to your player and the channel will start playing the content.
 The player should now download and start playing content. **Congratulations!**

    ![image](/help/screens-cloud/assets/player/output.gif)